SB-1425

 Enforcement Authority

-Illinois Department of Insurance.
-Enforcement is agency-initiated through investigation or market conduct action.
-The Department has regulatory oversight authority over insurers' use of AI systems to make or support adverse determinations affecting consumers, and may request information and documentation from insurers.
+The Illinois Department of Insurance has regulatory oversight authority, including investigation and market conduct actions regarding insurers' development, implementation, and use of AI systems or predictive models and the outcomes from such use.
+The Department may request information and documentation from insurers and compel compliance.
 The Department may adopt rules, including emergency rules, to implement and administer the Act.
 No private right of action is created by the statute.
+Enforcement is agency-initiated through the Department's existing investigatory and market conduct authority.

 Penalties